What is an Operating System?

 8. Resource Manager

 The foregoing discussion of viewing the operating system as a virtual machine is essentially a top-down viewpoint.
-And, as you would have imagined, there is bottom-up point of view as well.
+And, there is a bottom-up point of view as well.
 An operating system is a resource manager.
 Each of the hardware building blocks, like the CPU, memory, secondary storage, I/O devices, is a resource and needs to be used in an optimal way in order to meet certain objectives.
 These objectives can be like good response time for users, maximizing the throughput, fair allocation of resources ensuring that there is no starvation of a resource for any user (a user is, generally, a process), ensuring a good predetermined network speed, etc.

 The resources in a computer system are scarce and the demand is high.
 For example, a system might have a single processor and a hundred-odd processes, out of which, say, a 10-odd might be ready to run and vie for the processor at a time.
 The operating system must choose one out of these ten processes to use the processor next.
 These 10-odd processes form the “ready queue”, the queue of processes ready to run.
 How is this queue ordered?
 It is a matter of policy.
 The queue might be ordered first-in first-out and the operating system might take the process at the head of the queue out, run it for a fixed time slice or less if the process relinquishes the CPU earlier voluntarily.
 Then, it it is still ready to run, it could be placed at the end of the “ready to run” queue.
 The operating system is essentially multiplexing the CPU between multiple processes which are ready to run.
 Here, the CPU is time multiplexed as each process in the queue uses it for the time slice or less.